ans-group/docs.ukfast.co.uk/source/security/ddos/custom_error_page.md

 ![DDoSX Advanaced Properties](files/custom_error_page_properties.png)

-You can paste <nospell>html</nospell> into both or either of the two custom error page input boxes.
+You can paste <nospell>html</nospell> into both or either of the two custom error page input boxes and click save changes

 ### CLI